Universal Limits on Quantum Correlations: VII. DISCUSSION AND OUTLOOK

-Positivity geometry therefore not only defines the absolute bounds of quantum correlation but also prescribes the universal behavior of all systems that approach those bounds.
-Compact manifolds yield fold–type ceilings; noncompact manifolds yield cusp–type floors; higher degeneracies produce higher catastrophes.
-Together they establish a complete taxonomy of quantum correlation saturation rooted in the geometry of the positive cone.
+These exponents provide a geometric taxonomy of how correlation measures saturate their bounds.
+Just as universality governs critical phenomena in statistical mechanics, positivity geometry endows quantum correlation bounds with their own universal scaling structure.
+In the following sections we combine this observation with the operator growth dynamics of the following section to show how positivity also underlies the light-cone structures that constrain the spread of information in many-body systems.

-\section{VII.
-DISCUSSION AND OUTLOOK}
+\section{VII.~DISCUSSION AND OUTLOOK}

-The results presented here reveal that the ultimate limits of quantum correlation and information stem from a single geometric principle: the positivity of quantum state space.
-From this principle arises the determinant–ratio invariant $\chi$, a scalar that captures the intrinsic correlation geometry of any bipartition and serves as a universal generator of bounds.
-Every monotone measure of nonclassical correlation—entanglement, coherence, or metrological sensitivity—obeys a $\chi$–dependent inequality that defines either a floor or a ceiling.
+The results presented here reveal that the fundamental limits of quantum correlations— whether arising in entanglement theory, precision metrology, or dynamical propagation— stem from a single geometric principle: the positivity of quantum state space.
+From this principle emerges the determinant–ratio invariant $\chi$, a scalar that captures the intrinsic correlation geometry of any bipartition.
+Every monotone correlation measure whose behavior is determined entirely by second moments obeys a $\chi$–dependent inequality, defining either a universal floor or a universal ceiling.
 These bounds are exact for Gaussian normal forms and remain valid for all states sharing the same second–moment data.
-Comprehensive reviews of entanglement and quantum correlation measures may be found in~\cite{HorodeckiRMP2009,EisertRMP2010}.
-For Gaussian-state realizations and operational measures, see~\cite{AdessoIlluminati2005,AdessoIlluminati2007,Weedbrook2012,WolfGiedke2004,EisertPlenio2003}.
-The resulting hierarchy of universal quantum bounds mirrors Zeeman’s classification of physical catastrophes~\cite{Zeeman1976}.
+A broad overview of quantum correlation measures may be found in~\cite{HorodeckiRMP2009,EisertRMP2010}, and for continuous–variable realizations in~\cite{AdessoIlluminati2005,AdessoIlluminati2007,Weedbrook2012,WolfGiedke2004,EisertPlenio2003}.